 Referral to the Office of the Dean of Students

 All resident conduct cases of alcohol (of significance), drugs, sexual harassment, physical altercations, or weapons may be referred to the Office of the Dean of Students for adjudication.
-The Primary Resident Conduct Officer may refer resident conduct cases to the Office of the Dean of Students involving multiple or repeated violations of the Housing and Residential Education Rules and Regulations and/or Purdue University Calumet’s Regulations Governing Student Conduct.
+The Housing Chief Conduct Officer may refer resident conduct cases to the Office of the Dean of Students involving multiple or repeated violations of the Housing and Residential Education Rules and Regulations and/or Purdue University Calumet’s Regulations Governing Student Conduct.

 Decisions rendered by the Office of the Dean of Students